tonghuikang/blog/_posts/2025-12-23-tracing-claude-code-sessions.md

 For this to work, Claude Code needs to have good product taste.

-[^boxing]: In this case, Claude Code [tells](https://tonghuikang.github.io/claude-code-sessions/?project=claude-code-tracing&session=bde6418c-ae88-4e72-a8c4-4323aa337806&msg=8b501b2c-bd07-40f6-b6da-2789f38bd2b1) me a bunch of issues but misses the most obvious issues that the box highlighting is overpowering the text and making the text unreadable.
+[^boxing]: In this case, Claude Code [tells](https://tonghuikang.github.io/claude-code-sessions/?project=claude-code-tracing&session=bde6418c-ae88-4e72-a8c4-4323aa337806&msg=8b501b2c-bd07-40f6-b6da-2789f38bd2b1) me a bunch of issues but misses the most obvious issue: the box highlighting is overpowering the text and making the text unreadable.
 This is not ideal, but has provided me a useful signal that Claude Code does not yet understand the assignment.

-## How evaluation and training could be done
+## How evaluation could be done

 Usually coding performance is represented as variants of SWE-bench.
 I describe how SWE-bench is different from real world coding scenarios.